zenoss/ZenPacks.zenoss.InstalledTemplatesReport/docs/README.md

 ## Usage

-1. Click Reports
+1. Click Reports.
-2. Under Reports, expand Monitoring Capabilities Reports
+2. Under Reports, expand Monitoring Capabilities Reports.
-3. Select Installed Templates to generate a report for all Templates in your Zenoss instance
+3. Select Installed Templates to generate a report for all Templates in your Zenoss instance.
 4. Click "Sort By:" to sort templates by Template Name, ZenPack Name or Device Class.
 The default view is a sort by Template Name.
 5. Click "Export" to export current view in the right pane to a PDF file.